WrappedUsername/apexmite-jac/moreREADME/main-jac.md

 import {*} with "./graph.jac";
 import {*} with "./walker.jac";

-// this walker is reponsible for starting the program. walker init {
+/// @notice this walker is reponsible for starting the program. walker init {

     root {